knative/docs/docs/developer/eventing/sources/containersource/README.md

 - You must have [Knative Eventing](../../../admin/install/install-eventing-with-yaml)
 installed on your cluster.
-- If you want to use the example heartbeats event source below, you must also:
+- If you want to use the following example heartbeats event source, you must also:
     - Install [ko](https://github.com/google/ko)
     - Set `KO_DOCKER_REPO`.
 For example, `gcr.io/[gcloud-project]` or `docker.io/<username>`
     - Authenticate with your `KO_DOCKER_REPO`